 To help you get the best out of your foot check, Diabetes UK has developed a short guide (PDF, 41KB) that explains what you should expect and gives you a space to record the results.
 You can also order a free copy from our shop.

-This check usually takes place at your GP surgery as part of your diabetes annual review – if you haven’t received your annual foot check, make sure you ask your GP.
+This check usually takes place at your GP surgery as part of your diabetes annual review –

 A quality annual foot check should involve the following: